-The assignments of a Newton map to an abstract Newton graph and vice versa are injective and inverse to each other, so we give a combinatorial classification of postcritically fixed Newton maps by way of abstract Newton graphs.
+The assignments of a Newton map to an abstract Newton graph and vice versa are injective and inverse to each other, so a combinatorial classification of postcritically fixed Newton maps is provided in terms of abstract Newton graphs.
 Thus, our main results are the following (see Sections \ref{Sec_Graph} and \ref{Sec_Thurston} for the precise definitions).

-\begin{theorem}[Newton Map Generates Newton Graph] Every postcritically fixed Newton map $f$ gives rise to a unique up to equivalence relation abstract Newton graph.
-More precisely, there exists a unique $N\in\N$ such that $(\Delta_N,f)$ is an abstract Newton graph.
+\begin{Theorem}[Newton map generates Newton graph] For every postcritically fixed Newton map $f$ there exists a unique $N\in\N$ such that $(\Delta_N,f)$ is an abstract Newton graph.